kimfetti/kimfetti.github.io/_drafts/2019-08-05-matplotlib-updates.md

 ### Opacity

 The alpha property in matplotlib controls an object's opacity.
-This value ranges from zero to one with zero being fully transparent (invisible :eyes:) and one being entirely opaque.
+This value ranges from zero to one with zero being fully transparent (invisible 👀) and one being entirely opaque.
 Reducing alpha will make your plot objects see-through, allowing multiple layers to be seen at once, and this may also be useful if you are building a scatter plot with overlapping points.

 ```
 plt.scatter(..., alpha=0.5)